ChefData/pinterest-data-pipeline545/Walkthrough_part_6_Streaming.md

 The Python script [databricks_load_data.py](./databricks/classes/databricks_load_data.py) was created in Databricks.
 It supplies the following methods:

-- Reads in the credentials authentication_credentials.csv file and retrieve the Access Key and Secret Access Key
+- Reads in the credentials authentication_credentials.csv file and retrieves the Access Key and Secret Access Key
 - Reads the streaming data from AWS Kinesis and returns a dictionary of PySpark DataFrames
 - Defines the schema for 'pin' data.
 - Defines the schema for 'geo' data.